emilyblack95/Twit-for-Amazon-Alexa/README.md

 WHAT YOU WILL NEED:
 - Node.js: https://nodejs.org/en/download/
+- A valid Twitter app.
+After getting the keys/callback URL, go into index.js and paste them there.
 - Any sort of IDE, personally I prefer Notepad++ or Atom.
 - A valid Amazon account that is registered for Alexa development.